Zitrax/zit/README.md

 * cmake -GNinja ..
 * cmake --build .

-The automatic download of googletest might fail with errors like CURL_OPENSSL_3 not found.
-In that case the current workaround is to remove libcurl4 and install libcurl3.
+Notes:

-Also useful, to set the compiler pass -DCMAKE_CXX_COMPILER=g++-8 or similar to cmake.
+The conan install step might fail if the package configuration is not in the central repository.
+Then pass --build to build it locally.
+When doing this and when running cmake it's important to set CXX/CC to the expected compiler versions that matches the conan profile.